Growth Trends for Related Jobs

 You need at least a bachelor's degree in education or English to qualify for a job as a literacy coordinator, although a master's degree is often preferred.
 You must also meet your state's teacher certification standards.
 This position requires some experience as a teacher, because a major part of the job is training teachers and offering guidance on instructional plans for writing and reading.
 You need excellent communication skills and computer skills to gather, organize and evaluate literacy data.
 The ideal candidate works well independently and within teams.

-Clinical Coordinator Job Description→
+Literacy Specialist Job Description→

 Interview Questions for a Director of Curriculum & Instruction→